 Have you developed Agoraphobia?

-For many people these days, lockdown has meant staying indoors and self-isolating.
-Agoraphobia is a type of anxiety disorder that can leave people feeling housebound for years.
-For some people it comes on suddenly.
-If you have been dealing with agoraphobia for a long time, since the COVID-19 pandemic, you might experience the condition has got worse over the last year because lockdown conditions restrict you from leaving the house.
+For many people these days, the lockdown has meant staying indoors and self-isolating.
+Agoraphobia is an anxiety disorder that can leave people feeling housebound for years.
+You may have battled with agoraphobia for a long time.
+Lockdown conditions may have restricted you from leaving the house.
+This means that your anxiety could have gotten worse since the COVID-19 pandemic.

 We all have personal ‘lockdown’ days when even answering the phone feels too much.
-If it normally takes an enormous effort to answer the phone, you might prefer to live with your phone set on ‘Do Not Disturb’.
-Alternatively, you may prefer to communicate via text messaging and email instead.
-For some, the ringing phone is like a force-field that can trigger a freeze response.
-This feels more intense especially if it’s from an unidentified caller.
-In extreme cases of anxiety, initiating important phone calls such as phoning the doctor or other official calls can be a struggle.
+Some people have to live with their phone set on ‘Do Not Disturb’.
+If you are one of those people then you may prefer to communicate via text messaging and email instead.
+For some others, the ringing phone is a force-field that can trigger a freeze response.
+This might feel more intense especially if it’s from an unidentified caller.
+Extreme anxiety makes important calls to the doctor and official tasks a struggle.

 “I can breathe again when the phone stops ringing!”

-- Disabilities “I developed it very quickly after becoming disabled and had to leave my job years ago.
-I went from being extremely active & social to rarely leaving my house.
-I was devastated.
-I was so embarrassed.
+Disabilities “I developed agoraphobia after disability.
+I left my job 2 years ago.
+I went from being active & social to rarely leaving my house.
+I am devastated.
+I was very embarrassed.
 I went from a good job to living on welfare.
 My family turned against me, accusing me of being lazy.
-I had been diagnosed with fibromyalgia & chronic fatigue syndrome & I was so sick.
-Turns out it was severe complex-PTSD.
+I have a diagnosis of fibromyalgia & chronic fatigue syndrome.
+I was so sick.
+Turns out it was severe complex PTSD.
 I couldn’t go grocery shopping if my life depended on it.
 Luckily I had a friend who would do it for me.
 It’s come back again full swing since COVID”.

 “I’ve dealt with this for sure when things get rough.
 I know how tough it is, but you’ve got to keep going out before it gets to the point of no return”.